 GPS tracking can be a benefit of cell phones to parents who want to be able to keep tabs on their children's whereabouts.
-GPS tracking a cell phone can provide peace of mind to concerned parents and teachers if a student is reported missing or has gone somewhere of concern.
+Use GPS to track a cell phone can provide peace of mind to concerned parents and teachers if a student is reported missing or has gone somewhere of concern.
 GPS tracking can also inform parents that their children have arrived to and from school safely.

 Store Emergency Contact Information

 Important phone numbers can be easily stored in cell phones.
 For students, this can be important in case they become sick while at school or are in an emergency situation.
 Their cell phone can contain important numbers such as their parent's work, doctor's office, dentist, and who to call in case of an emergency, as well as numbers of close family members and friends.

 Cell phones can assist in providing a modern alternative to standard teaching and can encourage student participation.
 For example, the website platform Poll Everywhere permits teachers to create poll questions to which students can respond via their cell phones.
 Students can also use cell phones to collaborate with each other and also to connect with children in other schools or geographic areas.
 They can also connect students to specialists in specific subjects for assistance or advice.